elastic/kibana/packages/core/saved-objects/docs/openapi/README.md

 # OpenAPI (Experimental)

-The current self-contained spec file is [as JSON](https://raw.githubusercontent.com/elastic/kibana/master/x-pack/plugins/cases/common/openapi/bundled.json) or [as YAML](https://raw.githubusercontent.com/elastic/kibana/master/x-pack/plugins/cases/common/openapi/bundled.yaml) and can be used for online tools like those found at <https://openapi.tools/>.
+The current self-contained spec file is `bundled.json` or `bundled.yaml` and can be used for online tools like those found at <https://openapi.tools/>.
 This spec is experimental and may be incomplete or change later.

 A guide about the openApi specification can be found at [https://swagger.io/docs/specification/about/](https://swagger.io/docs/specification/about/).